switch (ch)

 return retval;

-' header, but there is no guarantee it will continue to do so in the future.
-So if your program includes 'algorithm
+algorithm' header happens to include the 'vector' header, but there is no guarantee it will continue to do so in the future.
+So if your program includes 'algorithm' and manipulates std::vectors, it should include 'vector' too.

 int main(int argc, char **argv)